MV Coral Discoverer accidents and incidents

 |25 July 2010||Crew / Passenger Injuries and Overboards|

 (MS Oceanic Discoverer) On July 25, 2010, another 34-year-old male crew (again of Australian origin) was reported in critical condition after being crushed by a hydraulic fire door.
-The accident again occurred during safety drill, while the ship was docked in Napier (New Zealand).
+The accident again occurred during a safety drill, while the ship was docked in Napier (New Zealand).

 |19 February 2009||Crew / Passenger Deaths|

 (MS Oceanic Discoverer) On February 19, 2009, a 34-year-old crew was reported in critical condition.
 The man (of Australian origin) was crushed by a hydraulic door.
-The accident occurred during fire drill, while the ship was moored in Hawkes Bay (New Zealand).
+The accident occurred during a fire drill, while the ship was moored in Hawkes Bay (New Zealand).